Cameras, lenses, controllers, switchers, and other related equipment for image capturing and processing.

 Smart cameras are stand-alone camera systems that contain an image sensor, integrated processor, and communication interface.
 They can be programmed for machine vision, security, and other imaging applications.

-UV cameras are augmented video cameras meant to capture ultraviolet radiation below the visible spectrum of light.
-This is most frequently accomplished by the use of a UV-pass filter, a quartz lens, a CCD image sensor, and specialty illumination techniques.
-This allows greater clarity of minute details.
+UV cameras are video cameras that record images in ultraviolet radiation by the use of a UV-pass filter, a quartz lens, a CCD image sensor, and specialty illumination techniques.

 Video cameras record live-action scenes that are available for viewing via a stored or transmitted video feed.
 This allows the user to create a permanent and detailed chronicle of events.
 Video cameras record dozens of pictures (or frames) a second that when viewed in succession, clearly distinguish the translation of an object or person over time.